eedocsmith0/minesweeper-rl/README.md

 All board sizes take `--width W --height H --mines M`.
 Training also takes `--run NAME` to label its curves on the dashboard.

+Ox Alpha (GLM 5.3 Flash) was used to assist in this project as an agent